CaffeineSqurr/Android-libdc1394-libusb/README.md

 This is a combination of the libusb1 and libdc1394 libraries.
-It contains the software necessary to access and control cameras which conform to the IEE 1394 spec from android programs.
+It contains the software necessary to access and control cameras which conform to the IEEE 1394 spec from android programs.

 This project was motivated by my work in computer vision and